IBM/integrity-enforcer/docs/ACM/README_DISABLE_ISHIELD_PROTECTION_ACM_ENV.md

             kind: Namespace
             apiVersion: v1
             metadata:
-              name: integrity-verifier-operator-system
+              name: integrity-shield-operator-system
     ```
 2. Commit the update `policy-integrity.yaml` file to the `policy-collection` GitHub repository.

     ACM hub cluster will sync the updated `policy-integrity` from GitHub repository to the ACM managed cluster(s).
-This will trigger removing Integrity Verifier operator from an ACM managed cluster(s).
+This will trigger removing Integrity Shield operator from an ACM managed cluster(s).

     Note that this will also remove secret resource with verification key setup in [doc](README_SETUP_KEY_RING_ACM_ENV.md).
-If you would need to reenable Integrity Verifier Protection to an ACM managed cluster, follow the [doc](README_SETUP_KEY_RING_ACM_ENV.md) to setup the verification key in an ACM managed cluster(s)
+If you would need to reenable Integrity Shield Protection to an ACM managed cluster, follow the [doc](README_SETUP_KEY_RING_ACM_ENV.md) to setup the verification key in an ACM managed cluster(s)

     Confirm the status (i.e. Compliance) of `policy-integrity` in the ACM hub cluster.
 You can find `policy-integrity` in the ACM Multicloud webconsole (Governace and Risk).
-Compliance status of `policy-integrity` means that `policy-integrity` is updated in an ACM managed cluster(s) and Integrity Verifier operator is removed from an ACM managed cluster(s).
+Compliance status of `policy-integrity` means that `policy-integrity` is updated in an ACM managed cluster(s) and Integrity Shield operator is removed from an ACM managed cluster(s).

 ## Steps for removing `policy-integrity` from an ACM managed cluster(s)

-- Step 1: Disable Integrity Verifier protection in an ACM managed cluster(s)
+- Step 1: Disable Integrity Shield protection in an ACM managed cluster(s)

-- Step 2: Remove Integrity Verifier operator from an ACM managed cluster(s)
+- Step 2: Remove Integrity Shield operator from an ACM managed cluster(s)

-- Step 3: Follow the following steps to remove `policy-integrity` from an ACM managed cluster(s) after disabling Integrity Protection and removing Integrity Verifier operator from an ACM managed cluster(s)
+- Step 3: Follow the following steps to remove `policy-integrity` from an ACM managed cluster(s) after disabling Integrity Protection and removing Integrity Shield operator from an ACM managed cluster(s)

 1. Configure `policy-integrity.yaml` as below.